 What is your best memory of Bedales?

 I was married on site in the tactile and finely crafted Lutpon Hall.
 I deeply love my subject and student learning of that subject here has formed memories that I will take with me throughout my career but being able to write my own vows and speak them in a building with so much vibrant history, to the person I love most, will take some beating.

 Theatre has the possibility to show us a glimpse of the impossible as something reachable.
 Theatre can teach us how to live whilst being undogmatic and it can cause us to question without throwing us into confusion.
 Plays are the world in microcosm and the process of their creation a community in microcosm.
 This is amazing enough to reflect on and follow in any line of flight possible.
 This is why this drama is so important.

 The co-curricular space is similarly powerful.
 What goes on outside the classroom defines who we are in deep and meaningful ways.
 In fact, one of the biggest predictors of success in later life is to follow two co-curricular activities through for two years and make improvement with that.
 This then allows students to go on to reshape their worlds with confidence.
 Be that the joys of Duke of Edinburgh or Music or Dance or Sport.
 Developing and nurturing these lifelong passions is our job.
 And that’s inspirational.

 Tell us something not a lot of people know about you.

-I have been to the sweltering lower levels of the Potosi silver mines, underneath Exmouth’s navy pier watching myriad, multicolored and rare sea life, and over the New Year I enjoyed the rarefied air of Everest Base Camp.
+I have been to the sweltering lower levels of the Potosi silver mines to witness a way of life it is difficult to comprehend, risen slightly higher to be underneath Exmouth’s navy pier watching myriad, multi-coloured and rare sea life in a place that may not see rain from one year to the next, and over the New Year before my first child was born I added a little more altitude and enjoyed the rarefied air of Everest Base Camp.